dadalib/pdf_compressor/README.md

 ## About The Project

-Compress JPG image.
-Replace with your text
+Compress pdf image.
+Replace with your file in the code

 <p align="right">(<a href="#top">back to top</a>)</p>